31st anniversary of the 1989 Tiananmen Square protests and massacre: Aftermath

 Lee Cheuk-yan, Albert Ho and Jimmy Lai were later told by the police to expect a court summons for incitement to illegal assembly on 4 June.
 Lee stated in response that "police are abusing their power to arrest, the Department of Justice is abusing its power to prosecute and trying to [intimidate] the people of Hong Kong when they exercise our right to assembly”.

 A group of 26 activists were charged on 6 August for taking part in the vigil marking the anniversary with “knowingly taking part in an unauthorised assembly”.
 Joshua Wong pled guilty and was sentenced to 10 months.
 Lester Shum, Jannelle Leung and Tiffany Yuen were sentenced to terms of between four and six months.
-12 others, including former Legislative Council members, were jailed for between 4 to 18 months.
-The last eight others, including Jimmy Lai, were jailed for between 4 to 14 months.
+12 others, including former Legislative Council members, were jailed for between 4 and 18 months.
+The last eight others, including Jimmy Lai, were jailed for between 4 and 14 months.